Luos-io/Documentation/docs/tools/gate.md

 ## Default Gate Process

-The default behavior of the Gate is optimized for system that only have drivers and control the entire behavior trough a distant machine.
+The default behavior of the Gate is optimized for system that only have drivers and control the entire behavior through a distant machine.

 1. At power up, the Gate make a network detection to find a pipe service. _(Optional)_
 2. The Gate wait to receive a detection message from a pipe.